RocketChat/docs-old/developer-guides/themes/android/README.md

 1. Right click on **pastelthemelibrary > res > values** and go to **New > Values resource file**.
 2. Set File Name as *bools* and click **OK**.
 This file will hold a boolean value for every theme you want to define.
 3. Suppose the theme you are going to define is called *DarkPastelTheme*.
-Add the following item inside the resource tag in bools.xml.
+Add the following item inside the resources tag in bools.xml.

 ```xml
 <bool name="darkPastelIsDark">true</bool>